TheAnishSudhan/JTP_TechnicalProject/README.md

 Run "docker compose up" on the working directory to run the containers and view the project live on the local machine.
 Ports 5001 and 5173 are set by default.

 NOTE: The dataset can be downloaded from the kaggle link and placed in ./backend/data/ as Review_db.csv to run the code.
 Due to size constraints (>5400mb) the same was not uploaded.

+NOTE 2: Due to development on Apple silicon, lot of dependencies had to be installed through conda.
+As such, these when listed in the requirements.txt file break the docker image from building.
+The problem persists and the recourse seems to be raising warnings or exceptions when encountering these packages.

+https://github.com/ploomber/soopervisor/issues/67 Mentions a potential workflow workaround.